jpmckinney/derisking-gov-tech/_pages/federal-fieldguide/planning.md

 There's a promising new development on this front to reduce the complexity and challenges created by multiple types of appropriations for software.
 This proposal in the DoD would create a [single type of appropriation](https://media.defense.gov/2019/Mar/14/2002101480/-1/-1/0/DIB-SWAP_STUDY_REPORT[DRAFT],_LAST%20MODIFIED_13MAR2019.PDF) to use for software needs, regardless of whether it captures what has historically been bucketed under RDTE, DME, or O&M. This single type of appropriation would resolve a host of issues caused by the appropriation categories and definitions.
 It would likely be welcomed by many operational components trying to deal with the complexity of modern software in government.

 In the meantime, when budgeting for what a future state may look like, the best bet for agencies to make is to start small.
 Through a mechanism like risk mitigation prototyping, agencies can effectively create a form of risk mitigation budgeting that is evidence-based and incremental.
-It is in the original spirit of modularity conceived of in the mid-1990s, when the Clinger-Cohen Act was passed to help control "system development risks, better manage technology spending, and succeed in achieving real, measurable improvements in agency performance."
+It is in the original spirit of modularity conceived of in the mid-1990s, when the Clinger-Cohen Act was passed to help control "system development risks, better manage technology spending, and succeed in achieving real, measurable improvements in agency performance." [^performance]

 The first meaningful step to provide the federal government with the same world-class technology available commercially is to address these risks as early as possible in the process to reduce the likelihood of failure.